 Now that you’ve created the foundation for your internal team to work together easily, you can apply the same tools to communicate with your customers.
 Make sure your team is always sharing the right documents by storing all customer-facing documents in a dedicated folder.
-This will clearly separate them from internal documents that may be work in progress.
+This will clearly separate them from internal documents that may be work-in-progress.

 Additionally, when you send documents through Dropbox, your team can add another layer of professionalism with custom branding: add your company name, logo and a customisable background image to all links shared externally from your team’s Dropbox account.
 Customers can add annotated feedback directly onto the files they have concerns about.
 You can also use file permissions to control who can view the presentation through expiry date and access settings to prevent late feedback or additional comments from third parties.

 3. Protect your work

 When you have both internal and external stakeholders working on shared documents, there’s always the fear of losing control of files.
 And with your team on the go, how can you trust that information is always protected?
 Rest assured – you can easily manage cloud file security on Dropbox by creating and managing user lists and setting sharing controls through intuitive administrative tools.
 All files are encrypted with industry-leading tech, so you can securely share assets, no matter what device and operating system your team or customer is using.